 Away from his computer, Mike is an avid golfer.
 He was humbled and honored when his alma mater, Oklahoma Christian University, inducted him into its Sports Hall of Fame (class of 2015).

-Additional insight into Mike’s thoughts on his writing style, the literary industry and his sportswriting career is available in the Q&A section, questions spotlighted on book review sites when Mike was promoting his second book, “DREAM KILLER.”
+Additional insight into Mike’s thoughts on his writing style, the literary industry, his sportswriting career and the amazing story of finding a 20-year-old manuscript in his closet is available in the Q&A section, questions spotlighted on book review sites when Mike was promoting his second book, “DREAM KILLER.”